 Cost depends on goals of the inventor

 The goals of the inventor is probably the single biggest factor to patent costs.
 For example, if the inventor wants to secure as much patent protection on the invention as possible, this would make the task of preparing a suitable patent application significantly more difficult.
 The work involved to give the inventor what they want may involve:

 - Presenting claims that might go over the limit covered by the basic government filing fee for a non-provisional patent application.

-You need to whittle down the possible attorneys beyond just conducting online research on a patent attorney.
-For most startups and inventors, a large law firm is overkill.
+Large law firms will charge significantly more than specialized patent law firm.
+For most startups and mid-sized businesses, a large law firm is overkill.
 Large law firms will charge an exorbitant amount of money to work with them.
-In my opinion, the savings that the startup or inventor would have realized by going to a mid-sized intellectual property law firm could be redirected into marketing efforts and increase the possibility of the invention being financially successful.
+In my opinion, the savings that the startup or mid-sized business can save by retaining a specialized patent law firm could be redirected into other business units or patenting more inventions.

 For a more detailed explanation, please read Who can help you to get a patent?